grafana/agent/docs/sources/flow/reference/cli/run.md

 * Sending an HTTP POST request to the `/-/reload` endpoint.
 * Sending a `SIGHUP` signal to the Grafana Agent process.

-When this happens, the [component controller][] will synchronize the set of running components with the latest set of components specified in the config file.
-Components which are no longer defined in the config file after reloading will be shut down, and components which have been added to the config file since the previous reload will be created.
+When this happens, the [component controller][] synchronizes the set of running components with the latest set of components specified in the config file.
+Components that are no longer defined in the config file after reloading are shut down, and components that have been added to the config file since the previous reload are created.

 All components managed by the component controller are reevaluated after reloading.